kaleabbyh/sdk/README.md

-## Steps to create and publish your own go package
+## Steps to create and publish golang package

 If you'd like to set up, you can follow these steps: